lazzalazza/org-footnote-assistant/README.md

-4. **Customized Footnote Definition Jumping:** The package overrides the default behavior of `org-footnote-goto-definition` with the modified function `org-footnote-assistant--goto-definition`.
+4. **Customized Footnote Definition Jumping:** The package overrides the default behavior of `org-footnote-goto-definition` with the modified function `org-footnote-assistant-goto-definition`.
 This function integrates with `org-footnote-assistant--create-editor-window` to jump to the definition of a specified footnote label.
 It narrows the buffer to the definition region and positions the cursor at the appropriate location.